portsmouth/snelly/README.md

 </script>
 </body>
 ```
-The only mandatory function to implement in Scene is {@link Scene#shader}, the other are all optional.
-However the {@link Scene#init} function is almost always needed, to set the initial camera orientation at least.
+The only mandatory function to implement in Scene is <a href="docs/API.md/#Scene+shader">Scene.shader</a>, the others are all optional.
+However the <a href="docs/API.md/#Scene+init">Scene.init</a>
+function is almost always needed, to set the initial camera orientation at least.

 ## Scene description